guyroyse/tracking-aircraft/README.md

 ## Installing the software

 Installing SDR software can be a bit fidly.
 You've been warned.
 That said, it has gotten easier over the years.
-You'll need three pieces of software to make this code work—besides, like, Node.js and Docker and stuff: Redis, the RTL SDR drivers, and Dump1090.
+You'll need three pieces of software to make this code work—besides, like, Node.js and stuff: Redis, the RTL SDR drivers, and dump1090.

 ### Installing Redis